December 10 - 11, 2022

 What so special about this race?

-Now in our sixth year, we’ve enjoyed sold out races from the beginning thanks in part to our small entrants cap and high demand for Winter ultras in Florida.
+Now in our 7th year, we’ve enjoyed sold out races from the beginning thanks in part to our small entrants cap and high demand for Winter ultras in Florida.
 We have been able to welcome folks from all over the US, Canada, and overseas to introduce them to one of Florida’s hidden treasures; the Florida Coastal Scrub.

 Why is the entrants cap small?
 Why just 80 participants this year?
 From its inception, we’ve worked diligently with Palm Beach County Environmental Resources Management to bring competitive trail running to the Natural Area setting.
 Our inaugural year was a “test” year of 20 lucky participants for our 50K.
 The process was closely monitored by the county before, during, and after the race to determine the effects of trail running impacts on environmentally sensitive grounds.
 We are proud to say we’ve been able to boost our numbers through the care of our runners who share our vision of appreciation and promotion of these amazing lands.